Code-Institute-Submissions/milestoneproject-one/README.md

 ## TESTING
 * Desktop : In the desktop, I have tested in chrome browser and internet explorer and understood that it works and all the links, modals, buttons and grid system are worked well with the browsers.
 * Mobile : In the Mobile view, I have tested with iphone 6/7/8, iphone6/7/8 plus, galaxy s5, ipad and ipad pro and found it works responsive and resized acordingly.
+* Responsiveness : I have tested the responsiveness of website with 1.http://ami.responsivedesign.is/ and found it is working flawlessly.
+* Sign Up and Check Availability Button :
+    1. Click on the respective buttons.
+    2. Try to enter email address, if it is not in correct form, it will asked to enter in correct format.
+    3. If you are missed any inputs in any text field and try to submit, it will asked to fill out the field first and press submit.

 * Issues found : The main issue I have dealt with was the overflow issue as I could see some white spaces at the right end mainly while in the mobile view.
 But rectified using overflow element style elements.
 ## DEPLOYMENT
 1. First we have to create an account in the github, that is in https://github.com/.
 The URL to my account is https://github.com/RenuVenugopal